Religion in Singapore: Taoism

 According to the 2020 Census, 8.8% of Singaporeans declared themselves as Taoist.

 Followers of Taoism ("The Way") adhere to the teachings of the ancient Chinese religious philosophy of Laozi, the founder of Taoism, also known as the Pure Celestial Worthy of the Way.
-Besides codified Taoism—which in some places, like Taiwan, is mostly represented by the Zhengyi order—Taoism in Singapore also comprehends a wide variety of Chinese folk religions.
+Besides codified Taoism—which in some places, like Taiwan, is mostly represented by the Zhengyi order—Taoism in Singapore also includes a wide variety of Chinese folk religious traditions and various other religions.

-Feng shui, literally "wind and water", originated from the school of yin and yang and is deeply rooted in ancestral worshiping that seeks to harmonise the pnuemas between the living (yang) and the dead (yin).
 Ancestral worship is a common practice of the Chinese and the Qingming Festival during the second full moon is observed by the majority.
 This reflects that Chinese tradition remains extant in modern Singapore.
 They pray in tribute to their bereaved ancestors, where their spirits are honoured with offerings including food, beverages, joss paper, incense sticks, and even paper houses, which are intrinsic practices for Taoists.

 Although Taoist temples and shrines are abundant in Singapore, the official number of followers has dwindled drastically over the years from 22.4% to 8.5% between the years 1990 to 2000.
 This, however, may be accounted for by the unclear delineation between Taoism and Buddhism in popular perception.
 For example, the difference between the two religions can be negligible enough that when a Chinese says that they "offer incense sticks" it is usually assumed that they are Buddhist even though they may not actually be Buddhist.
 The 2010 and 2015 censuses have shown that Taoist identity has declined again to represent about 10% of Singapore's population.

 Below are the ethnic breakdown of Taoists according to the 2020 Singapore Census of Population as follows: